isomorphic-software/smartclient-docs/kb_topics/skinning.md

 *   You can change the appearance of an individual SmartClient component by passing properties to [create()](../classes/Class.md#classmethod-classcreate), or you can skin all components of the same class at once, by using [addProperties()](../classes/Class.md#classmethod-classaddproperties) and [changeDefaults()](../classes/Class.md#classmethod-classchangedefaults) to change the defaults for the class.
 *   CSS is used to control details of appearance such as fonts, borders and background colors and gradients, but component properties are used to control layout and positioning of components.
 See [CSSStyleName](../reference.md#type-cssstylename) for more details about correct usage.
 *   A "skin" consists of:
-    *   `skin_styles.css` - a CSS stylesheet containing all CSS styles used by SmartClient components
+    *   a single CSS stylesheet containing all CSS styles used by SmartClient components (`skin_styles.css`)
+    *   a single JavaScript file that sets component defaults (`load_skin.js`)
-    *   `images/` - a directory tree of images organized by component
+    *   a directory tree of images organized by component
-    *   `load_skin.js` - a JavaScript file that loads the CSS stylesheet, applies the images and modifies any other component or framework default settings required for the skin
 *   The example skins that come with SmartClient are in `smartclientSDK/isomorphic/skins`.
 The standard directory layout for a skin is:
     ```
             skin_styles.css
             load_skin.js
             images/
-                Actions/
-                    add.png
-                    ...
                 ListGrid/
-                    sort_ascending.png
+                    sort_ascending.gif
                     ...
                 Tab/
                 ... other directories containing